|

 effect is it having elsewhere at the cellular level?
 Fluoride

 is very powerful, and it needs to be treated respectfully.”
+Page 80: Clashes over the possible neurological

 effects of fluoride have been just as intense.
 Phyllis Mullenix,